 I did have quite great expectations for 2015 vintage while tasting barrel samples in the first two weeks of April 2016.
-I witnessed during my ten-day stay in Bordeaux (28.09 - 08.10) the exceptional quality of grapes, their ripeness inside and outside, and very favourable weather in September and October, which promised so much.
+During my ten-day stay in Bordeaux (28.09 - 08.10), I witnessed the exceptional quality of grapes, their ripeness inside and outside, and favorable weather in September and October, which promised so much.
 Expectations weren't fulfilled 100%, unfortunately.
 Anyway, 2015 has nothing to be ashamed of!

 Some from the wine media compare 2015 to 2001 and 1985.
-I don't agree - imho 2001 didn't have the same kind of phenolic ripeness, sweetness and quality of tannin, while 1985 was lighter and didn't have the same strong backbone.
-Having said that, I believe that 2015 can easily keep for 30 years as 1985 has had (as witnessed in November 2015!).
+I disagree - imho my opinion, 2001 didn't have the same kind of phenolic ripeness, sweetness, and tannin quality, while 1985 was lighter and didn't have the same strong backbone.
+2015 can easily keep for 30 years as 1985 has had (as witnessed in November 2015!)

-Red wines seem best in Saint-Emilion, Pomerol, Pessac-Leognan, Margaux and Saint-Julien.
-However, I will say that I'm pretty satisfied with wines from Pauillac and Saint-Estephe, and I just haven't noticed any dilution there, which some wine journalists have announced.
-Maybe this rain didn't cause any significant damage due to the end of growing cyclus for vine plants and well-drained soils with a small amount of clay in the subsoil.
+Red wines seem best in Saint-Emilion, Pomerol, Pessac-Leognan, Margaux, and Saint-Julien.
+However, I'm satisfied with wines from Pauillac and Saint-Estephe, and I have yet to notice any dilution there, which some wine journalists have announced.
+Maybe this rain didn't cause significant damage due to the end of growing cyclus for vine plants and well-drained soils with a small amount of clay in the subsoil.

-Many wines from Left Bank have been vinified carefully and therefore have freshness, elegance and fruity character well combined with richness, depth and length, while several Right Bank wines (mostly from modern style properties) can taste over-extraction and dryness.
+Many Left Bank wines have been carefully vinified and have freshness, elegance, and fruity character combined with richness, depth, and length.
+In contrast, several Right Bank wines (mostly from modern-style properties) can taste over-extraction and dryness.

 All in all, 2015 is simply a fabulous vintage, filled with perfect ripe sweet fruit (in most places!) and silky tannin, with great richness and complexity, stunning balance and length for most wines.
 For sure, it's earned its place in history books!